Introduction

 components: {}

 Now you see the documentation is readable but not pretty good to be read.
-Therefore we will use Swagger UI along with OpenAPI 3 specification as we said earlier at the beginning of the tutorial.
+Therefore I have used Swagger UI along with OpenAPI 3 specification as I said earlier at the beginning of the tutorial.

 <dependency>